sanjeevbhusal/notes/next/Next-auth.md

 next-auth provides 2 function called signIn and signOut. signIn function will redirect user to signin page whereas signout function will remove the session from cookie.

+When next-auth takes the user information and creates a jwt token, we need a way to specify which property should it use in the token.
+This way, when the session cookie is decoded, we have all the values that we need for the user.